 We rely on your generous support, as we don’t receive any recurrent government funding.

-By donating to this appeal you’ll be making a vital contribution to saving the bilby, not just for ourselves but also for future generations to enjoy.
+By donating you’ll be making a vital contribution to saving the bilby, not just for ourselves but also for future generations to enjoy.
 Our conservation achievements for the bilbies also benefit other animals facing similar threats in the wild.

 Bilby droppings are being used by scientists who have pioneered a new technique to measure stress levels of the endangered marsupial. read more